Skip to content

 Financial anxiety crosses into a clinical concern when it:

-- Causes persistent sleep disruption (insomnia, waking with racing thoughts about money)
+• Causes persistent sleep disruption (insomnia, waking with racing thoughts about money)

-- Leads to physical symptoms (chest tightness, nausea, headaches) when thinking about finances
+• Leads to physical symptoms (chest tightness, nausea, headaches) when thinking about finances

-- Prevents you from opening mail, checking accounts, or filing taxes for months
+• Prevents you from opening mail, checking accounts, or filing taxes for months

-- Causes significant relationship conflict about money
+• Causes significant relationship conflict

 Frequently asked questions

-Is financial anxiety the same as being bad with money?
 No. Financial anxiety is an emotional response, not a skill deficit.
 Many financially anxious people actually know what they should do but feel paralyzed by anxiety.
 The problem is emotional, not informational.

-How do I stop emotional spending?
 Emotional spending is a coping mechanism for stress, boredom, or sadness.
-Identify the emotion before the purchase: “Am I buying this because I need it, or because I feel [stressed/bored/sad]?”
-Use a 24-hour rule: wait 24 hours before non-essential purchases over $50.
+Identify the emotion before the purchase: “Am I buying this because I need it, or because I feel stressed?”
+Use a 24-hour rule for non-essential purchases over $50.
 Find alternative coping mechanisms (walk, exercise, call a friend, journal).

-My partner and I fight about money constantly.
-Is that normal?
-Money is the #1 source of conflict in relationships.
+Money is the number one source of conflict in relationships.
 It is common but not inevitable.
-Our guide on talking about money with your partner covers how to have productive financial conversations.
-If the conflict is persistent, couples therapy with a financial therapy component can help.
+Our guide on talking about money with your partner covers how to have productive financial conversations without conflict.

-I am embarrassed about my financial situation.
-How do I get past that?
 Remember that 56% of Americans cannot cover a $1,000 emergency.
 30% of six-figure earners live paycheck to paycheck.
 Financial struggle is more common than financial media suggests.
 Embarrassment decreases as action increases.
 Take one small step today.

 The bottom line

+Your financial situation is a set of numbers, and numbers can change.
+They change slowly, then quickly, as small habits compound over time.
 You do not need to have it all figured out.
 You need to take the next step.
 Just one.
 The rest follows.

 Take your first step toward financial confidence